mithril-security/Confidential_Computing_Explained/docs/docs/build-your-kms/part_2_remote_attestation.md

     TRACE_ENCLAVE(
     "serialized custom claims buffer size: %lu", custom_claims_buffer_size);

-    // Using the oe_get_evidence function to generate the evidence with the format chosen by the attester result = oe_get_evidence(
+    // 5.
+Call to oe_get_evidence function to generate the evidence with the format chosen by the attester result = oe_get_evidence(
         format_id,
         0,